Eastern deer mouse: Gestation, litter size and productivity

 Deer mice reproduce profusely and are highest in numbers among their genus compared to other local mammals, with eastern deermice being among the most numerous.
 Peromyscus species' gestation periods range from 22 to 26 days.
-Typical litters are composed of three to five young; litter size ranges from one to nine young.
+Typical litters are composed of three to five young; litter sizes range from one to nine young.
 Most female eastern deer mice have more than one litter per year.
 Three or four litters per year is probably typical; captive eastern deer mice have borne as many as 14 litters in one year.
 Males usually live with the family and help care for the young.

 Development of young

-Eastern deer mouse pups are altricial, i.e. born blind, naked and helpless; development is rapid.
+Eastern deer mouse pups are altricial, i.e. born blind, naked, and helpless; development is rapid.
 Young deer mice have full coats by the end of the second week; their eyes open between 13 and 19 days and they are fully furred and independent in only a few weeks.
 Females have three pairs of teats.
 They lactate for 27 to 34 days after giving birth; most young are weaned at about 18 to 24 days.
 The young reach adult size at about 6 weeks and continue to gain weight slowly thereafter.

 Age of first estrus averages about 48 days; the earliest recorded was 23 days.
-The youngest wild female to produce a litter was 55 days old; it was estimated that conception had occurred when she was about 32 days old.
+The youngest wild female to produce a litter was 55 days old; conception was estimated to have occurred when she was about 32 days old.

 Dispersal

 Eastern deer mouse pups usually disperse after weaning and before the birth of the next litter, when they are reaching sexual maturity.
-Occasionally juveniles remain in the natal area, particularly when breeding space is limited.
+Occasionally, juveniles remain in the natal area, particularly when breeding space is limited.
 Most deer mouse species travel less than 152 m from the natal area to establish their own home range.

 Longevity and mortality

-In the lab their maximum life span is 96 months, and mean life expectancy is 45.5 months for females and 47.5 for males.
+In the laboratory, their maximum lifespan is 96 months, and mean life expectancy is 45.5 months for females and 47.5 for males.
 In many areas, eastern deer mice live less than 1 year.
-One captive male deer mouse lived 32 months, and there is a report of a forest specimen that lived 8 years in captivity, and another mouse was fertile until almost 6 years of age.
+One captive male deer mouse lived 32 months, and a forest specimen was reported to have lived 8 years in captivity, and another mouse was fertile until almost 6 years of age.